PhoenixTales/phoenix-docs/mechanics/attributes-phoenix.md

 But since all the attributes were just mixed up in the scripts the main aspect that we only became aware of through the acquisition and research of the design documents was the difference of first and second order attributes and their correlation that we now had to consider and to explain.

----
+### Primary & Secondary Attributes

 In their striving to finish the game it might have been reasonable to remove the "first order" attributes, but based on how they were the initial idea, since they were part of the concept for so long and due to their strong correlation with the classes - which to fully realise is one of our primary goals - and how their remnants inspired our imagination for years, we will have to reconstruct the "first order" attributes.
 We will find good reasons for them to persist and we will equip them with meaning in context of the setting as well as for gameplay.

 In order to do so we have to analyse the difference between those attributes which are relevant for all classes and those which are optional or even mutually exclusive.

-### Strength, Constitution, Hitpoints & Damage
+#### Strength, Constitution, Hitpoints & Damage

 Constitution is relevant to everyone and with no primary focus on any class.
 Strength is primarily relevant and skilled by Warriors.
 Mages and Psionics may not skill it at all, but it is nonetheless a factor that matters to every character; it sets limits of how you can or can not interact with the world (as in form of carrying or pushing objects).
 And therefore everyone will have some degree of Strength.

+But strength is *not* needed anymore as a requirement to equip weapons, but it is needed to handle weapons effectively; both melee and ranged weapons.
+Handling a heavy sword while being too weak to handle it effectively results in fast or immediate exhaustion, and drawing a strong bow or crossbow may not be possible at all, as that requires quite a bit of strength too.
+Both are visualised by animations.

 Strength and constitution have to be closely interlinked.
-Strength will scale the `DP` (damage points), constitution will scale the `HP` (hit points).
-In this sense they represent the damage that the character can inflict and the damage he can endure.

-Now, Mana and Willpower according to Alex' description define both magic and psi damage as well as the resistance against magic and psi.
+Strength will scale the `DP` (damage points) to some degree (100% in fist fighting, 50% in melee combat, 0% in ranged combat - here it is the weapon alone that defines the damage), as originally planned, but constitution will not scale the `HP` (hit points). `HP` and `DP` represent the damage that the character can inflict and the damage he can endure.
+Mana and Willpower according to Alex' description define both magic and psi damage *as well* as the resistance against magic and psi.
 Why shouldn't this be the case for strength too?

+Damage (as scaled by Strength in the sense of force output) will diminish by a factor of 0.5 with decreasing hitpoints, but the strength value itself will not diminish (with a few balancing and story related exceptions).

-So in our system, while both strength and constitution exist internally and will also be referred to by NPCs, one who can deal more damage can automatically endure more damage and vice versa.
-It is your overall physical "Kraft" (strength) that controls both.
-Thus:
+So in our system, while both strength and constitution exist internally and will be referred to by NPCs, one who can deal more damage can automatically endure more damage and vice versa.
+Your overall physical "Kraft" (strength) defines both.
+Thus it is the Strength that scales both hit points and damage points, while Constitution is correlated with *regeneration* - of energy (hit points) as well as of (strength-)endurance.
+Endurance is the ability of the organism to withstand exhaustion and the ability to regenerate from stress.
+Thus the endurance value defines how long a character can sprint and how fast he reaches full exhaustion.
+Less `HP` result in faster exhaustion.

-* `ATR_Strength` -> `HP`+`DP`
-* `Constitution` -> `REG_HITPOINTS` + `REG_ENDURANCE`

 In our system, someone who has more strength can also endure much more hits.
 But at the same time the regeneration takes longer and requires more energy, while for someone with low strength but high constitution, the regeneration is faster and requires less energy.
 In the same way someone with less strength (and therewith less body mass) can sprint longer and higher constitution results in faster regeneration of the sprinting meter (displayed like the oxygen bar).

-Strength is needed to handle weapons effectively, both melee and ranged weapons.
-There will be no requirement for equipping any weapon, but handling a heavy sword may result in fast or immediate exhaustion, and drawing a strong bow or crossbow may not be possible at all, as that requires quite a bit of strength too.
-Both are visualised by animations.

-Damage (as scaled by Strength) will diminish by a factor of 0.5 with decreasing hitpoints, but the strength value itself will not diminish (with a few balancing and story related exceptions).

-TODO!!
-Add stuff from google docs!
+Additionally, endurance will influence fatigue.
+The character fatigues if he doesn't sleep for long.
+The fatigue of the character will have the result that he does not regenerate energy (hit points) automatically anymore.
+The automatic regeneration works as long as there is fuel in form of food being eaten regularly and as long as there is not too much fatigue accumulated.
+This way we do not force anyone to eat, drink or sleep as some survival games do, but we *reward* him if he does.
+One can as well play without the automatic regeneration, can heal himself by different means.
+Just in order to have the full advantage of regeneration one has to eat some food and sleep.

+Endurance is insofar connected with it that a high endurance expenditure between two sleep cycles has an increasing effect on the accumulation of fatigue.
+In effect this means: You have to sleep more in order to maintain your regeneration if you sprint/fight more.

+And there is another particularity: When the endurance is exhausted the player will be able to continue sprinting.
+But at that point he slowly starts to loose his energy (hitpoints).
+In this way one can sprint until collapsing.
+In some cases this might be important, for instance if one has to flee from a monster.
+Obviously the exhaustion after sprinting *past* the normal endurance has to be displayed by an extra animation.
+Also important: Endurance is the only attribute that is improved in a pure *learning-by-doing* way.

+The `HP` regeneration will be so slow (slower than the mana regeneration and *way* slower than the endurance regeneration), that it will not be too useful in battle (if not suspended completely).
+Herbs and potions that greatly speed up regeneration will therefore remain meaningful.
+By this and other changes we take care that all the items in the game have some relevance for the player.

+If both the endurance and the hitpoints are exhausted to some degree, the hitpoints will always regenerate first and the endurance second.
+The endurance bar is like a buffer that one has before what is done will wear one's energy out ("an seinen Kräften zehren").
+Healing is never immediate.
+It happens always through regeneration; where the automatic regeneration is slowest and the regeneration by magic and HP potions is fastest.

+* `ATR_Strength` -> `ATR_Hitpoints` + `DMG`
+* `ATR_Constitution` -> `ATR_Endurance`, `REG_HITPOINTS` + `REG_ENDURANCE`

-### Dexterity & Hitchance
+#### Dexterity

-Dexterity is also relevant for warriors, but especially for thieves.
-Dexterity influences the hitchance in combat with both melee and ranged weapons and it influences the chance of success or failure in thief skills such as pickpocketing and lockpicking.

-The combat specific skills (such as One-Handed Combat Level 1-3) do not influence hitchance, but they affect agility, speed (in form of faster animations) and reaction (by influencing the input-delay).
+Dexterity, in opposition to strength, is not a primary attribute (as seen by its absence in the attribute levels in clear text form).
+It is a secondary attribute that is scaled by thievery and serves the purpose of being displayed as DEX symbols in the Icon HUD.
+Other than that it influences the "hit chance" in ranged combat and the "risk of failure" in stealth.

+* `ATR_Dexterity`

-### Will, Psi & Madness
+#### Will, Psi & Madness

 How about Will?
 In the way that Will was planned and used in the Alpha, it was solely associated with psi magic and protection against the same. *Only* psionics had any amount of Will, everyone else had none at all and they would only be protected against psionic magic via psi-protective armor pieces, amulets and so forth.

 We think that this is not convincing and more importantly, that it greatly misses all the other ways in which we can utilise Will in the game world.
-Before we knew anything on how the attribute was supposed to function in the Alpha, Arbax imagined that the willpower of npcs and the player character would also be important in dialogues; the psionic would not just use spells, he also could use speech to intimidate others, he could force his Will on others by words and depending on their own Will they would be able to resist or give in to such attempts.
+Before we knew anything on how the attribute was supposed to function in the Alpha, Arbax imagined that the willpower of NPCs and the player character would also be important in dialogues; the psionic would not just use spells, he also could use speech to intimidate others, he could force his Will on others by words and depending on their own Will they would be able to resist or give in to such attempts.

 And the same for such things as control.
 When the psionic attempts to control an NPC success should depend on his Will being stronger than the Will of his opponent.
-With this notion how would it make any sense that a digger can be intimidated or controlled as much as a baron?

-And this is also not as it was actually planned in the earliest docs by Mike.
+And this is as it was actually planned in the earliest docs by Mike.
 In various notes on spells he wrote how the success of a spell depends on the enemies Willpower.

 The values as they were distributed in 0.94k seem not to be consistent with this idea.
-Instead, every NPC has to have some amount of will and NPCs of higher levels should automatically have higher Will.
+In Phoenix every NPC will have some amount of will and NPCs of higher levels should automatically have higher Will.
 But how can that be the same as the "willpower" in the sense of the psi energy, of which Y'Berion has to have most among the humans and the Sleeper himself must have an abundance of?

 Here we come to the meaning and importance of the Will and Psi-Energy correlation.
 Only psionics should have Psi-Energy; that is what they themselves refer to as "Willpower", but that is in reality a kind of demonic force.
 This Willpower is what is left in 0.94k (which, as we should remember, only contains the "secondary" attributes) and in this sense it makes sense how non-psionics have no amount of Willpower (= Psi).
 Every NPC should have some amount of *Will*, but it should not be confused with the *Willpower* of the psionics.
 And since these two terms continue to cause confusion, we will refer to Willpower as *Psi-Energy* from now on.

 The correlation of Will and Psi-Energy is that while someone with a strong Will may not have any Psi-Energy, someone with Psi-Energy (or psi-power-potential) will automatically have more of it when he has a strong will; his Will determines his maximum *potential* Psi-Energy.

-Example: Gomez will have 10 Will (highest) but 0 Psi.
+Example: Gomez will have 10 Will but 0 Psi.
 Y'Berion will have 10 Will but 30 Psi.

 Will is a primary attribute of which 10 levels exist for everyone.
 Psi is a correlated and class specific attribute that has to be acquired in course of the story by joining the sect.